JoseRoca/WinFBX/docs/RichEdit/CTextDocument2 Class.md

 ### Remarks

 The first 16 index values are for special underline colors.
-If an index between 1 and 16 hasn't been defined by a call to the **etEffectColor** method, **GetEffectColor** returns the corresponding Microsoft Word default color.
+If an index between 1 and 16 hasn't been defined by a call to the **GetEffectColor** method, **GetEffectColor** returns the corresponding Microsoft Word default color.

 # <a name="GetPreferredFont"></a>GetPreferredFont